Miss Jane Porter apparently wore a Fichu. |

 The Fichu is a perfect example of how the simple act of filling a neckline became a sort of competition of creativity, starting with the thickly ruched necklines of the early Regency to the froo-froo ruffled collars of the late Regency.
 They are really indispensable necessities for any regency wardrobe, and lend a touch of authenticity that wearing just wearing a gown cannot achieve.

-and then around the waist.
-It is also a coloured fichu.
+This is a different application of a fichu (left).
+Tied 'round the neck, in front of the arms and then around the waist.
+It is also a coloured fichu. |

 All you really need is your imagination, some very nice sheer fabrics and laces, and a couple of hours if your good in order to make some little accessories that will change your gown’s appearance completely.